European Ancestors – Understanding France (34) – Overseas Territories, Empire and Slavery

 This post is part of a series about genealogy in France.
 You can read the complete series HERE.

-European Ancestors – Understanding France (11) Calendar
+European Ancestors – Understanding France (31) French Surnames

 Courtesy of Wikipedia